hannibal002/SkyHanni/CONTRIBUTING.md

 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.
-- When renaming or replacing a symbol other code already uses, keep a deprecated alias under the old name instead of deleting it right away.
-Open pull requests that still use the old name then keep compiling and their authors get time to react.
-Remove the alias in a separate pull request one or two months later, and note that date in a TODO comment above it.
 - Future JSON data objects should be made in kotlin.
 - Config files should be made in **Kotlin**.
     - There may be legacy config files left as Java files, however they will all be ported eventually.
 - Please use the existing event system, or expand on it.
-    - Custom SkyHanni events are located in the `events` package, organized into subpackages by category.
+    - Custom SkyHanni events are located in the `events` package, organized into sub packages by category.
-      When creating a new event, place it in the appropriate subpackage.
+      When creating a new event, place it in the appropriate sub package.
 Thematically related events can be placed together in a single file.
     - To expand the event system, you can create a new event that is called from a Mixin, or you can subscribe to a Fabric event and then post a SkyHanni event from that.